8

 Diode indifferently explained.
 "They were a same-sex couple.
 It was a pair of married women who provided fierce guidance and leadership to the Circs back then, and who laid the cornerstone of our lifestyle by giving birth to the besshu.
 The Circs couldn’t bring themselves to accept that, so once there were only couples between men and women, they erased the records of those two.
 According to legend, anyway.”
 Diode turned off the Content she was showing Terra, who was now breathless, and peeked around the corner.
 “I wanted to find proof, so that's why I asked to see the logs.”

 The days passed with a mood somewhere between that of watering a freshly-planted seed and counting seconds with a bomb timer.
 Terra felt a sense of patience with her impatience.
-Although she looked forward to her pillar boat's return, she also wished the strange but calming sense of stability she felt with Diode could continue.
+Although she looked forward to her pillar boat's return, she also wished the strange but calming interlude with Diode could continue.

 Diode also felt that sense of patience with impatience, but her concerns were entirely different from Terra's.